Tax Guide for Self-Employed Steel Fixers in the UK

 - Key Certifications

-- CSCS card (Blue Skilled Worker) · NVQ Level 2 in Steelfixing Occupations
+- CSCS card (Blue Skilled Worker, or Gold for NVQ Level 3) · NVQ Level 2 or 3 in Steelfixing Occupations

 If you're a self-employed steel fixer, your tax situation is shaped by the Construction Industry Scheme (CIS).
 Steel fixing — cutting, bending, and tying reinforcement bar on site — is construction work, so your contractor deducts 20% from your payments and sends it to HMRC.
 At the end of the tax year, you file Self Assessment, and the expenses you claim typically mean a refund.